tuokri/UnrealScript-FCrypto/UDKTests/README.md

 of UDK.
 See the [UDK-Lite repository](https://github.com/tuokri/UDK-Lite) for more details.
 UDK-Lite is included as a submodule in this repository.

+**NOTE:** `UDK.exe` by default has runaway loop detection that limits the number of loop iterations (per tick) to 1 million.
+This is not enough for FCrypto tests so the `UDK_norunaway.exe` executable with runaway loop detection binary patched out, is used instead.

 ## Environment variables

 Before running the tests, the following environment variables should be